 Akumal Bay is one of the top snorkeling spots on the Yucatan Peninsula and is suitable for beginners to advanced snorkelers.
 This popular destination can get very crowded, so get there early for the best experience.

-If you want to snorkel with sea turtles at Akumal Bay, you’ll need to book a guided snorkeling tour.
+If you want to snorkel with sea turtles at Akumal Bay, you’ll need to book a guided tour, like this full-day snorkeling and cenote excursion.
 The Mexican government has imposed various regulations to protect wildlife and minimize the impact of snorkelers on the local ecosystem.